react-native-webrtc/react-native-callkeep/README.md

   // This is a fake function where you can receive incoming call notifications onIncomingCall() {
     // Store the generated uuid somewhere
-    // You will need this when calling RNCallKit.endCall() let _uuid = uuid.v4();
+    // You will need this when calling RNCallKeep.endCall() let _uuid = uuid.v4();
-    RNCallKit.displayIncomingCall(_uuid, "886900000000")
+    RNCallKeep.displayIncomingCall(_uuid, "886900000000")
   }

   // This is a fake function where you make outgoing calls onOutgoingCall() {
     // Store the generated uuid somewhere
-    // You will need this when calling RNCallKit.endCall() let _uuid = uuid.v4();
+    // You will need this when calling RNCallKeep.endCall() let _uuid = uuid.v4();
-    RNCallKit.startCall(_uuid, "886900000000")
+    RNCallKeep.startCall(_uuid, "886900000000")
   }

   // This is a fake function where you hang up calls onHangUpCall() {
-    // get the _uuid you stored earlier RNCallKit.endCall(_uuid)
+    // get the _uuid you stored earlier RNCallKeep.endCall(_uuid)
   }

   render() {